Mary Laughren

-Mary Laughren is an Australian linguist.
+Mary Laughren is an Australian linguist, known for her research on Australian Aboriginal languages.
+As of April 2018, Laughren is an Honorary Research Senior Fellow at the School of Languages and Comparative Cultural Studies at the University of Queensland.

+Career

-She received her PhD from Université de Nice Sophia-Antipolis in 1973.
-Her research interests include Australian Aboriginal languages, language in education, lexicography and the semantic-syntactic interface.
+Laughren received her PhD from Université de Nice Sophia-Antipolis in 1973.
 Laughren has played a key role in the documentation of the Warlpiri Language, with notable contributions to the understanding of song register and baby talk register.
-She was also the editor of the Warlpiri-English encyclopedic dictionary.
+She was the editor of the Warlpiri-English encyclopedic dictionary (Laughren et al. 2022), which was short-listed for the 2023 Australian Book Industry Awards.